advpropsys/hetfit_scientific/intro.md

+# :orange[Abstract:]
-abstract: Hall effect thrusters are one of the most versatile and popular electric propulsion systems for space use.
+  Hall effect thrusters are one of the most versatile and popular electric propulsion systems for space use.
 Industry trends towards interplanetary missions arise advances in design development of such propulsion systems.
 It is understood that correct sizing of